Giom-fm/HelpMeIfYouCan/README.md

 ## Deploy

 ### Local
-To deploy the application on localhost run the preconfigured docker-compose script.
+To deploy the application on localhost, run the preconfigured docker-compose script.
-This will setup the application listening on *localhost:8080* with an MongoDB listening on *localhost:27017*
+This will setup the application listening on *localhost:8080* with a MongoDB listening on *localhost:27017*

 `docker-compose up -d`